Book a Free Session

 • Evidence to show that you meet the Genuine Temporary Entrant requirement

-• Proof of a good character stating that you do not have any criminal record or charges against you and that you have never been deported from Australia before.
+• Proof of good character stating that you do not have any criminal record or charges against you and that you have never been deported from Australia before.

-Working in Australia with a Student Visa:
+Working in Australia with a Student Visa

 As an international student in Australia, you are eligible to work for up to 40 hours in a fortnight (A fortnight means 14 days starting on a Monday) while your course is in session.
 Of course, you can take on more than one job as long as the total hours are not more than 40 in a fortnight.